lucapericlp/buster/README.rst

 ``deploy``

       Commits and deploys changes static files to Github repository.
+Use --signed=True to sign the commits.

 ``add-domain <domain-name>``